castle/castle-java/README.md

 ## Initialize the SDK

-Go to the settings page of your Castle account and find your **API Secret**
+Go to the settings page of your Castle account and find your **API Secret**.

 **Alt 1.
 Initialize using ENV variables**

 On initialization the Castle SDK will look for the secret in the `CASTLE_API_SECRET` environment variable.
-If it is set, no options needs to be passed to the initializer.
+If it is set, no options need to be passed to the initializer.

 ```java
 Castle castle = Castle.initialize();